brookeperkins/computer-setup-script/install-node.md

 * Follow this link and pick your computer system.
 [Node Documentation](https://nodejs.org/en/download/)

-## To validate that you completed this step run the following command:
+## After completing the node install, open a new terminal and run the following command:

 ```
 node --version